 In Pennsylvania, AIDS and HIV infections are reportable conditions.
 The Pennsylvania Department of Health (DOH) maintains a registry of reported cases on a county basis.
-According to DOH, since 1981 more than 61,000 individuals in Pennsylvania have been diagnosed with HIV.
-Approximately 25,000 of these persons have died, and an estimated 36,000 are currently living with the disease.
+According to DOH, since 1981 more than 65,500 individuals in Pennsylvania have been diagnosed with HIV.
+Approximately 29,200 of these persons have died, and an estimated 36,300 are currently living with the disease.
 The number of new diagnoses peaked in the early to mid-1990s when almost 3,000 new diagnoses were reported annually.
-In 2017, less than 1,000 new diagnoses were reported.
-Blacks/African-Americans and Hispanics make up 11% and 6.6% of the population of the Commonwealth, respectively, but account for 49% and 13.6% of all new diagnoses among Pennsylvania residents.

-The state reported that there were 387 persons with AIDS living in Cumberland County.
-The state shows there were 37 new reported cases of HIV from 2014-2017 having a rate of 4.40 per 100,000 people in Cumberland County.
+The state reported that there were 385 persons with AIDS living in Cumberland County.
+The state shows there were 49 new reported cases of HIV from 2020-2023 having a rate of 3.40 per 100,000 people in Cumberland County.

-The housing needs and problems of people living with HIV and AIDS are similar to those of people of similar health or socio-economic status.
 Many people living with HIV and AIDS have other psychosocial, health, and emotional problems such as chemical dependency and mental health problems.
 Key housing problems include affordability, security, transportation, and child care issues.
 Financial constraints are central to most housing issues faced by people living with HIV and AIDS in the community.
 Financial problems often appear to be accentuated by the inability to work and expenses for medical care and medicines beyond the scope of insurance.

 The housing needs of people living with HIV and AIDS are diverse.
 Housing programs targeting the population need to be flexible enough to address a wide range of needs and problems.
 Programs should focus on helping people with HIV and AIDS to stay in their own homes.
 Housing programs may need to find ways to address underlying causes and related problems such as alcohol and drug services, mental health services, benefits counseling, and public transportation.

 Housing programs for persons with HIV and AIDS should include the following: